Full-Depth Stone Veneer Installation: A Complete Guide

 Installation on a Concrete Masonry Unit (CMU) backing

-Full depth Artisan Stone Veneer® is a full masonry veneer requiring a footing or a ledge for installation.
+A full-depth masonry veneer requires a footing or a ledge for installation.
 A 1” to 1½” airspace is recommended between the insulation layer and the stone.
 The wall is built with 8”x8”x16” CMU blocks, using 3/8” mortar joint, reinforcement rods and a horizontal joint reinforcement with eye & pintle wall masonry anchors (embedded in the mortar).

 As with different brick sizes, the depth of the exterior trim and footing or ledge will need to allow adequate depth for the stone plus air space (typically 4½” to 5”).
 Consult your local building code for specific requirements on footing/ledge and air space.